sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 * Properly format the variables before modifying them

-* Explore the DATA step and its group of statements in detail, in particular how to modify variables and have control over their execution
+* Explore the DATA step and its group of statements in detail, in particular how to modify variables, have control over their execution and create calculated fields

-* Learn about different options to control the entire dataset, only certain observations or variables
+* Learn about different options to control the output for the entire dataset, for only certain observations and / or variables

 ## Structure